Azure/Microsoft.AVS.Management/docs/README.md

 # Suggested script vendor development flow
 For the general script development the vendor should setup an on-prem vCenter.
 Then using a Linux dev box with PowerShell:
+- Create a non-root user and login as that user
 - Checkout your module repository
 - Edit your module files
 - Start `pwsh`